freshcodex/testimate/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome contributions from the community!
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [AGPL-3.0 License](LICENSE) - see the LICENSE file for details.
+This license structure follows the same approach as [Cal.com](https://cal.com), ensuring that any modifications to the codebase remain open source.

+## 🔐 Commercial License

+For commercial use cases where you need to modify the codebase without open-sourcing your changes, we offer a commercial license.
+Please contact us for more information.

 ## 🙏 Acknowledgments